 - Career head of a consular post — a maximum of two staff

 Other officials are not eligible.
+Domestic workers may be readily sourced in Australia.

 Private domestic workers brought to Australia under diplomatic or consular privilege have the same employment rights, protections, and obligations [PDF] as Australian citizens and permanent residents.
 Information and advice about Australian workplace conditions including wages and employment standards are available from the Fair Work Ombudsman website (email: firstname.lastname@example.org; telephone 131 394 within Australia, or +61 2 6141 1387 outside Australia).